-Wayne Thompkins, president of the Class of 1966, and teachers Donald Nutter and Burton Willeford, who had known Resnick well, also paid tribute to her, as did Principal Robert Hatherill.
-School superintendent Conrad Off and Mayor Thomas Sawyer, who organized the meeting, also spoke in honor of Resnick.
+Wayne Thompkins, president of the Class of 1966, and teachers Donald Nutter and Burton Willeford, who had known Resnik well, also paid tribute to her, as did Principal Robert Hatherill.
+School superintendent Conrad Off and Mayor Thomas Sawyer, who organized the meeting, also spoke in honor of Resnik.
 Dagmar Celeste, who represented her husband, Ohio Governor Richard Celeste, was another speaker.

 The Archive of the Jewish Telegraphic Agency includes articles published from 1923 to 2008.
 Archive stories reflect the journalistic standards and practices of the time they were published.